Indianapolis Spousal Maintenance Attorney

 How much can one party afford to continue to support the other and still manage to meet his own obligations?
 How big is the gap between the resources the wife enjoyed while married and what she can expect after the divorce?
 Can maintenance commitments be changed if the circumstances of one spouse change?
 These are difficult questions, and even if a divorce is proceeding amicably these concerns may lead to unpleasant disputes.

-At Trapp Law, LLC, our Indianapolis spousal maintenance lawyer understands the sensitive nature of spousal maintenance issues and the importance of protecting the best interests of everyone who is involved in a divorce case.
-Indianapolis spousal maintenance lawyer Angela Trapp has extensive family law experience in Indianapolis in handling these cases.
-She understands what is at stake and will take every possible measure to avoid a contentious future with your ex-spouse.
+At Trapp Law, LLC, our Indianapolis spousal maintenance lawyer understands the sensitive nature of family law, spousal maintenance issues and the importance of protecting the best interests of everyone who is involved in a divorce case.
+Angela Trapp has extensive family law experience handling these types of cases.
+As an Indianapolis divorce lawyer, she understands what is at stake and will take every possible measure to avoid a contentious future with your ex-spouse.
 Contact her office today for immediate assistance in this important matter.

 Indiana Law and Alimony